gshguru/byteTheCorrectApple/README.md

 **My Approach:**

-I have used simple text processing utilities provided by scikit learn to get >90% accuracy on hidden data set.
+I used simple text processing utilities provided by scikit learn to get >90% accuracy on hidden data set.
 Model used was Bernoulli’s Naïve Bayes.

 Intelligent data preprocessing can actually pull accuracy towards 100%.
 Probably the model is failing in case of multiple occurrences of word apple (like eating apple at Apple headquarters).